vazco/uniforms/docs/uth-autofield-algorithm.md

 ## Overriding `AutoField`

-While specifying the `autoField` prop on your `QuickForm` or `AutoForm` components may cover a lot of cases, some fields - `ListField` and `NestField` - use `AutoField` directly.
-That means there's no easy way to let them know that you have a custom component defined.

 To make it possible, all `AutoFields` created with the `createAutoField` are configurable.
 To adjust the components, use the React context available in `AutoField.componentDetectorContext`.
 You can use it as often as needed - in most apps once will be enough.
 Example:

 ```tsx